-In October 2018, Kellie participated in a series of microgravity research flights in partnership with the Canadian National Research Council (CNRC) and the Canadian Space Agency (CSA) in Ottawa.
+Kellie has participated in a series of microgravity research flights in partnership with Project PoSSUM, the Canadian National Research Council (CNRC), and the Canadian Space Agency (CSA) in Ottawa.

-The parabolic flight profiles enabled Kellie and her crewmates to test a number of experiments in microgravity, including biometrics, fluid configuration, solid body rotation, spacesuits, and more.
+Parabolic flight profiles enabled Kellie and her flight crewmates to test a number of experiments in microgravity, including biometrics, fluid configuration, solid body rotation, spacesuits, and more.
 The team collected valuable data for a number of research collaborators, including the Canadian Space Agency (CSA), Massachusetts Institute of Technology (MIT), Final Frontier Design, and others.

 As always, Kellie also brought along an item of small but personal significance to fly with her in microgravity – in this case, her daughter’s very own mission patch!